 You probably haven’t considered the last one, but there are many reasons why you should learn Portuguese.

 While it is often less popular with national education programs, Portuguese is a Latin language that is estimated to have 335 million speakers by 2050, according to UNESCO.

 You should know that Portuguese is an official language in countries on four different continents, and it is one of the official languages of many international organizations such as the European Union.

 Not convinced yet?
-Let’s see what the internet says about this important language so that you know how to use your Portuguese lessons in the world of work!
+Let’s see what the internet says about this important language so that you know how to use your portuguese lessons london in the world of work!